UK's drive to be offshore hub for Chinese currency gains pace

-China decided late last year to give UK investors the right to buy up to 80 billion yuan (7.90 billion pounds) of mainland stocks, bonds, funds and money market instruments directly using its currency, making Britain the first country outside Asia with such status.
+China decided late last year to give UK investors the right to buy up to 80 billion yuan ($13 billion) of mainland stocks, bonds, funds and money market instruments directly using its currency, making Britain the first country outside Asia with such status.

 Last week, the state-controlled Bank of China also sold a 2.5 billion yuan ($413 million) bond in London, the biggest issued in the currency - which is also known as the renminbi (RMB) - so far in the British capital.